PadraicCallahan/Project_1_Virtual_Network/README.md

 In the last 7 days, China produced the majority of the traffic on the website.

-Of the traffic that's coming from that country,
+Of the traffic that's coming from that country, 12pm was the most active time.
-- 12 p.m.

 A list all the types of downloaded files that have been identified for the last 7 days, along with a short description of each file type: